esimov/caire/README.md

 Also the library supports the **`-square`** option.
 When this option is used the image will be resized to a square, based on the shortest edge.

-When an image is resized both horizontally and vertically, the algorithm will try to rescale it prior resizing, but also preserving the image aspect ratio, then the seam carving algorithm is applied only to the remaining points.
-Ex. : given an image of dimensions 2048x1536 if we want to resize to the 1024x500, the tool first rescale the image to 1024x768 and will remove only the remaining 268px.
+When an image is resized on both the X and Y axis, the algorithm first try to rescale it prior resizing, but also preserves the image aspect ratio.
+Afterwards the seam carving algorithm is applied only to the remaining points.
+Ex. : given an image of dimensions 2048x1536 if we want to resize to the 1024x500, the tool first rescale the image to 1024x768 and then will remove only the remaining 268px.

-The CLI application of the library can also process the images from a specific directory concurrently boosting up the processing speed considerably.
+The application can also process the images from the specified directory concurrently, significantly boosting up the processing speed.

 ```bash
 $ caire -in ./input-directory -out ./output-directory